We are committed to helping you achieve your dream of studying abroad, regardless of your financial need.

 Hyogo University Mobility in Asia and the Pacific (HUMAP) is offered through several of our Japanese sister universities.
 It is specifically for students who study in Japan between six months and one year and includes a monthly stipend as well as some international travel expenses.
 This is a competitive scholarship, but because of our ongoing sister university relationships, Saint Martin’s students often have the first opportunity and a strong likelihood of receiving it.

 Global Korea Scholarship

-The Global Korea Scholarship, worth approximately $4,000 from the Korean government, is awarded to students to promote collaboration between South Korean and worldwide institutions, and encourages students to study in Korea.
-It includes a monthly allowance, airfare for the round trip ticket, settling-in expenses, and an insurance fee.
-This is a competitive scholarship, but because of our ongoing sister university relationships, Saint Martin’s students often have the first opportunity and strong likelihood for receiving it.
+The Global Korea Scholarship, worth approximately $4,000, is awarded to students to promote collaboration between South Korean and worldwide institutions and encourage students to study in Korea.
+It includes a monthly allowance, airfare for the round-trip ticket, settling-in expenses and an insurance fee.
+This is a competitive scholarship, but because of our ongoing sister university relationships, Saint Martin’s students often have the first opportunity and strong likelihood of receiving it.

 National Security Education Program (NSEP) David L. Boren Undergraduate Scholarships

 The National Security Education Program awards scholarships to American students for study of world regions critical to U.S. interests (including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America and the Caribbean, and the Middle East).
 The countries of Western Europe, Canada, Australia and New Zealand are excluded.